luraproject/luraproject.org/content/_index.md

     }
 ```

-Visit the [framework overview](https://github.com/devopsfaith/krakend/blob/master/docs/OVERVIEW.md) for more details about the components of the Lura.
+Visit the [framework overview](https://github.com/devopsfaith/krakend/blob/master/docs/OVERVIEW.md) for more details about the components of the Lura project.

 ---